-Meetings are held six times a year, every two months, with an annual meeting in September to elect officers.
-They are often held at different premises, kindly hosted by clubs, so that members can see the latest developments.
-Committee meetings are also held inbetween.
+Meetings are normally held at different premises, kindly hosted by clubs, so that members can see the latest developments.
+During Covid, we have been holding meetings on Zoom.

-- considered plans to see if Moorways sports hall could be saved;
+- We considered plans to see if Moorways sports hall could be saved;

-- gave our views on the proposed new swimming pool at the Moorways site;
+- We gave our views on the proposed new swimming pool at the Moorways site;

-- set up workshops on first aid and safeguarding, which attracted participants from across the Midlands;
+- We set up workshops on first aid and safeguarding, which attracted participants from across the Midlands;

-- given our views on the City of Derby Local Plan in relation to facilities, including public open spaces, and a consultation on sport facilities in the city.
+- We have given our views on the City of Derby Local Plan in relation to facilities, including public open spaces, and a consultation on sport facilities in the city.